Reviews You Can Rely On

 Cord is short and stiff

-The Kraken V3 HyperSense is a top-of-the-line gaming headset that outperforms several pricier options.
+The Kraken V3 HyperSense is a premium gaming headset that outperforms several pricier options.
 This device offers users class-leading comfort in its headband and ear cups, allowing testers to keep them on for over 10 hours in one go.
-The ear cups also do well in accommodating the arms of glasses — a benefit that can't be overstated if you need prescription eyewear to game.
-The sound captured by the mic is pin sharp, and the audio rendered by the earpad speakers is top-notch, too.
+The ear cups are compatible with glasses, a benefit that can't be overstated if you need prescription eyewear to game.
+The sound captured by the mic is pin-sharp, and the audio rendered by the earpad speakers is top-notch, too.
 Whether it's directional sound coming from any point of the compass or heavy beats to get you amped for battle, this headset delivers precise sound and great balance across all EQ levels.
-Moreover, the Kraken's ear cups have good sound canceling capabilities to immerse you in the game.
+Moreover, the Kraken's ear cups have good sound-canceling capabilities to immerse you in the game.

-The list of accolades for the Kraken V3 HyperSense's is long, and there is very little we didn't like about this model.
-Its main issue is the cord, which is a feature that helps to keep the cost more manageable.
-The Kraken's cord is a bit little stiff and, at 6 feet 5 inches, a little short.
-That said, the cord is durable, and it helps in the production of the device's fantastic audio.
-All told, you can't get a better device than the Kraken, especially in light of the unit's extra features, such as the haptics and lighting.
+The Kraken V3 HyperSense's accolades are many, so it is not all too surprising that we found very little we didn't like.
+Our main complaint is with the cord, which is a feature that also helps keep the cost more manageable.
+The included cord is slightly stiff and a tad short, measuring 6 feet 5 inches.
+On the other hand, the cord is durable and helps produce the headset's incredible audio.
+If you want to go cordless, we recommend the Corsair HS80 RGB below.
+Truth be told, we think you can't get a better device than the Kraken, especially considering the unit's extra features, such as the haptics and lighting.

 Read more: Kraken V3 HyperSense review